- How Does The Patient Protection And Affordable Care Act Effect My Flex In 2016?

 - How much have I accumulated in my account(s)??

 - How do I receive a reimbursement from my dependent care account??

 - If I submit a large bill for unreimbursed medical expenses when and how will I receive my reimbursement?

 - If I had medical expenses in the previous year, can i claim these expenses this plan year if I receive a bill during the current plan year?

 - Where can I find out if a particular expense is reimbursable under the unreimbursed health expense category?

 The Heath Care Reform was signed into law on March 23, 2010 and brings changes regarding the maximum contribution to the medical, dental and vision expenses annual election.
-For ALL Plans beginning January 1st 2015 the maximum contribution amount is $2,550.00.
-Also effective 1/1/11 ALL over the counter (OTC) medications eligible for reimbursement must be accompanied by a doctor’s prescription and a reimbursement claim form to receive reimbursement through a FSA, HRA or HSA.
+For ALL Plans beginning January 1st 2017 the maximum contribution amount is $2,600.00.
+Also effective 1/1/11 ALL over the counter (OTC) medications eligible for reimbursement MUST be accompanied by a doctor’s prescription and a reimbursement claim form to receive reimbursement through a FSA, HRA or HSA.
 Insulin is the only exception.

 Section 125 of the internal Revenue Code allows employees to pay specific health-related expenses as well as dependent care expenses with pretax dollars.
 This results in a reduction in your Federal.
 State, Social Security, and Medicare taxes.